 - The control number (for Class III or IV medical devices),

-- The indications of the content of a package, including the information on the size, weight, other dimensions of the device, and the number of units,
+- Indications of the content of a package, including information on the size, weight, other dimensions of the device, and the number of units,

 - The indication “STERILE” (if applicable),

-- The indications of the shelf life of the device and the expiry date (if applicable), based on the components with the shortest shelf life,
+- Indications of the shelf life of the device and the expiry date (if applicable), based on the components with the shortest shelf life,

-- The indications for use and performance specifications, when it is reasonably necessary to ensure the use of the device in a safe and effective way,
+- Indications for use and performance specifications, when it is reasonably necessary to ensure the use of the device in a safe and effective way,

-- The indications of specific storage conditions (if applicable).
+- Indications of specific storage conditions (if applicable).